 So, you may ask, what in God’s name am I still doing living in Croatia?

 I love it in equal parts as much as I hate it.

 My good days are fantastic.
-The days spent with family and friends eating and laughing, seeing my kids happy, playing, and loved by others, and when I am traveling and exploring.
+The days spent with family and friends, eating and laughing, seeing my kids happy, playing and being loved by others, and traveling and exploring.

 But there is one big problem with that.
-There is something stopping me.
+Something is stopping me.
 Croatia is my home now.